USEPA/egrid/README.md

 ## Background

-eGRID is a comprehensive source of data from EPA's Clean Air Markets Program Data (CAMPD) on the environmental characteristics of almost all electric power generated in the United States.
-The preeminent source of emissions data for the electric power sector, eGRID is based on available plant-specific data for all U.S. electricity generating plants that provide power to the electric grid and report data to the U.S. government.
+eGRID is a comprehensive source of data from [EPA's Clean Air Markets Program Data (CAMPD)](https://campd.epa.gov/) on the environmental characteristics of almost all electric power generated in the United States. eGRID is based on available plant-specific data for all U.S. electricity generating plants that provide power to the electric grid and report data to the U.S. government.
 Data reported include, but are not limited to, net electric generation; resource mix (for renewable and nonrenewable generation); mass emissions of carbon dioxide (CO2), nitrogen oxides (NOx), sulfur dioxide (SO2), methane (CH4), nitrous oxide (N2O), and mercury (Hg); emission rates for CO2, NOx, SO2, CH4, and N2O; heat input; and nameplate capacity. eGRID reports this information on an annual basis (as well as by ozone season for NOx) at different levels of aggregation.

-The data includes emissions, emission rates, generation, heat input, resource mix, and many other attributes. eGRID is typically used for greenhouse gas registries and inventories, carbon footprints, consumer information disclosure, emission inventories and standards, power market changes, and avoided emission estimates.

 The final eGRID dataset includes eight levels of data aggregation: